Discover Sarasota's Newtown

 Recreation: Robert Taylor Community Complex

 Once a USO building, this updated state-of-the-art complex features a wide range of recreational opportunities.
-Happy voices and activity fill the center’s fitness center, gym, family pool and splash pad, game room and computer lab.
+Happy voices and activity fill the Robert Taylor Community Complex’s fitness center, gym, family pool and splash pad, a turf field, game room and computer lab.
 Outside, the 13-acre grounds include a lit basketball court, shaded playgrounds, and a multi-sport field.
-Visitors can purchase daily passes for $5.00.
+Visitors can purchase full-access Daily Passes for $5.00/person.

 Horticulture: Orange Blossom Community Garden